 Eighty percent of service leaders say field service drives significant revenue, and 79% say it drives new revenue streams (State of Service).
 In addition to training your mobile workers to identify sales opportunities in the field, tap into AI-enabled asset performance insight to boost revenue.
 For example, AI provides visibility into asset data, enabling you to see when the warranty for a piece of equipment has expired or not covered by a preventative maintenance contract and get recommendations on additional services to sell.

-The world is reopening and field service organizations are addressing their backlogged jobs.
+The world is reopening and field service organisations are addressing their backlogged jobs.
 With field service management, you can be more innovative in how you safely, proactively, and efficiently meet customer needs and drive business growth through automated communication, connected information, and AI-driven insights.

 Learn how Salesforce Field Service can help you to succeed in field service delivery today, the next normal, and beyond.